UMCarpentries/intro-curriculum-r/paper/paper.md

 # Statement of need

-The University of Michigan instance of the Carpentries has taught workshops using the curriculum created by the Software Carpentry organization since 2015.
+The University of Michigan instance of the Carpentries has taught workshops using the curriculum created by the Carpentries organization since 2015.
-In that time, our instructors have found several advantages and disadvantages to using the Software Carpentry curriculum.
+In that time, our instructors have found several advantages and disadvantages to using the Carpentries curriculum.
 Some advantages that we found are:
 1. It is modular, so workshop organizers can choose any programming language lesson (e.g. R or Python) to pair with lessons on the unix shell and version